Great Tibet Tour Logo GREAT TIBET TOUR ®

 The Climate of the Himalayas

 The rolling peaks of the Himalayas block the moist air from the Indian Ocean.
 Thus, the Southern slope(Nepal side) of the Himalayas has abundant rainfall and vegetation, while the Northern slope(Tibet side) has less rainfall and sparse vegetation, forming a striking contrast.
 With the increase of the mountain height, the natural scene of the alpine area also changes constantly, forming a distinct vertical natural zone.
-At the Northern slope, it’s plateau mountain climate with year-round snow, short sunshine time and cold.
-At the South slope, it’s a subtropical monsoon climate with warm and humid, long hours of sunshine, and adequate rainfall.
+On the Northern slope, it’s plateau mountain climate with year-round snow, short sunshine time and cold.
+On the South slope, it’s a subtropical monsoon climate with warm and humid, long hours of sunshine, and adequate rainfall.

 The Topography of the Himalayas

 The topography of the Himalayas is characterized by a gentle Northern Slope and a steep Southern Slope.
-The South Slope is 6000 ~ 7000 meters above the Ganges River and Indian plain, forming a huge natural barrier to prevent the southwest monsoon from the Indian Ocean.
+The South Slope is 6000 ~ 7000 meters above the Ganges River and Indian Plain, forming a huge natural barrier to prevent the southwest monsoon from the Indian Ocean.
 Due to the interception of the mountains, the humid and warm southwest monsoon brings abundant precipitation to the South Slope, which makes the snow line on the South Slope lower.
-Meanwhile, the mountain interceptions cause less rainfall, higher snow line and sparse vegetation on the North Slope, which forms a sharp contrast with the South Slope.
+Meanwhile, the mountain interceptions cause less rainfall, higher snow lines and sparse vegetation on the North Slope, which forms a sharp contrast with the South Slope.

 With the increase of mountain height, the natural scene of alpine areas also changes constantly, forming an obvious vertical natural belt, which can be divided into three zones from south to north.
-The south zone is the piedmont hilly belt, which is about 700 ~ 1000 meters above sea level.
+The south zone is the Piedmont hilly belt, which is about 700 ~ 1000 meters above sea level.
 The middle zone is the little Himalayan mountain belt with an elevation of about 3500 ~ 4000 meters.
 The northern zone is the great Himalayan mountain belt, which is the main vein of the Himalayas.
 The northern zone is composed of many high mountain belts, about 50 ~ 60 kilometers wide, with an average altitude of more than 6,000 meters, among which, dozens of peaks are over 7000 meters above sea level including the highest mountain in the world----Mt.
 Everest.
 In the northern foothills of the Himalayas, it is the lake basin belt of the Tibetan Plateau in China and it is a good natural pasture.

 Main Peaks of the Himalayas